ocaml/ocaml.org/data/pages/governance.md

 'OCaml.org', which has associated sub-domains and records (NB: Just for clarity and edification, the top-level domain here is '.org').

-*Community website* - This is the community facing website, which can be found at [ocaml.org](//ocaml.org) and is often referred to as simply 'OCaml.org'.
+*Community website* - This is the community-facing website, which can be found at [ocaml.org](//ocaml.org) and is often referred to as simply 'OCaml.org'.

-*Infrastructure* - This may refer to the virtual machines (VMs), services, or other things that are somehow routed via the second-level domain name itself.
+*Infrastructure* - This may refer to virtual machines (VMs), services, or other things that are somehow routed via the second-level domain name itself.
 An obvious example is the VM that hosts the community website, but another would be the VMs and systems that host the tarballs and files used by the Opam package